surajitsarkar19/react-native-radial-gradient/README.md

 If nothing is provided then the center of the gradient will be at the middle of the element.

 #### radius
 A float value of the radius of the radial gradient.
+By default it is <code> min(width/2,height/2)</code>

 #### stops
 An optional array of numbers defining the location of each gradient color stop.